Search for Schools

 Step Two: Complete a Medical Assisting Program (One Year or More)

 When searching for a certificate or a two-year associate’s degree program in medical assisting, it is essential to look for accredited programs.
-Students who want to ensure they are receiving the highest quality educational instruction should seek out colleges and universities with regional, national, or programmatic accreditation.
-As previously mentioned, the two programmatic accrediting bodies for medical assisting are Commission on Accreditation of Allied Health Education Programs (CAAHEP) and Accrediting Bureau of Health Education Schools (ABHES).
+Students who want to ensure they receive the highest quality educational instruction should seek colleges and universities with regional, national, or programmatic accreditation.
+As previously mentioned, the two programmatic accrediting bodies for medical assisting are the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).

 To gain practical administrative and clinical experience, programs accredited by CAAHEP and ABHES require a supervised, unpaid practicum experience to round out the theoretical components of the educational instruction offered in their programs.
-Ideally, students should complete practicum hours in a setting similar to the one in which they aspire to work.
+Ideally, students should complete practicum hours in a setting similar to where they aspire to work.

 Step Three: Pass a Certification Examination (Timeline Varies)

-To become eligible to take a medical assisting certification exam, candidates must meet certain criteria.
-These typically include completing an accredited medical assisting program with a supervised clinical work experience and passing an exam.
+To become eligible for a medical assisting certification exam, candidates must meet certain criteria.
+These typically include completing an accredited medical assisting program with supervised clinical work experience and passing an exam.

-Detailed information about certification exams for medical assistants can be found below in the certifications and licensure section of this article below.
+Detailed information about medical assistant certification exams can be found in the certification and licensure section of this article below.